 KeywordsLandscape ecology; conservation biology; community ecology; ornithology; habitat fragmentation; landscape matrix; ordination; biodiversity; birds; neotropics; Caribbean; Jamaica

 Educational LevelUndergraduate lower division, Undergraduate upper division

 Subject HeadingsEcology Environmental Science Natural Resource Management Wildlife Management Biology (General) Zoology

-Case teaching notes are intended to help teachers select and adopt a case.
-They typically include a summary of the case, teaching objectives, information about the intended audience and how the case may be taught, a case analysis or answer key, and references.
+Teaching notes are intended to help teachers select and adopt a case.
+They typically include a summary of the case, teaching objectives, information about the intended audience, details about how the case may be taught, and a list of references and resources.